Samuel D. Waksal: Kadmon Pharmaceuticals

 In 2009, upon his release from prison Waksal began fundraising and launched the company Kadmon Pharmaceuticals in New York City.
-Waksal was forced to step down from the CEO position in 2014 as the company planned an IPO, because his sentence also ruled that he was banned from serving as an officer or director to any public company for life.
-With Waksal leaving the role, his brother Harlan began serving as CEO.
+Waksal was forced to step down from the CEO position in 2014 as the company planned an IPO, because his sentence also ruled that he was banned from being as an officer or director to any public company for life.
+With Waksal leaving the role, his brother Harlan began as CEO.
 Waksal remained with the company and transitioned into the role of Chief of Innovation.
 In February 2016, Waksal left the Kadmon Pharmaceuticals but remained a shareholder in the company.
 In June 2016, the company announced it had filed the paperwork to undergo an IPO.
 In July 2016, the company raised $75 million in its IPO.

 Personal life

 Waksal is divorced from Cynthia F. Waksal; they had two children: Aliza and Elana.
 His daughter, Elana, is married to Jarrett Posner, son of Steven Posner and grandson of Victor Posner.
 Waksal dated Martha Stewart's daughter, Alexis, for several years prior to his criminal conviction.
-As of 2016 he was reported to hold executive positions with the New York Biotechnology Association and the New York Council for the Humanities, and is also a member of the board of advisors of Rockefeller University.
+As of 2016, he was reported to hold executive positions with the New York Biotechnology Association and the New York Council for the Humanities, and is a member of the board of advisors of Rockefeller University.